oxana-tech/SOFTWARE-SALES-REVENUE-ANALYSIS/README.md

 #### By product:

-Main App and Customer Success are the revenue leaders (~$400K each) Publishing generates 56% less revenue than the top-performing products (~$175K vs approx.$400K), which may indicate weak product-market fit or ineffective pricing.
+Main App and Customer Success are the revenue leaders (~$400K each) Publishing generates 56% less revenue than the top-performing products (~$175K vs approx. $400K), which may indicate weak product-market fit or ineffective pricing.

 Recommendation: